 Theodore is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alabama.
-With a population of 6,179 people and four constituent neighborhoods, Theodore is the 99th largest community in Alabama.
+With a population of 6,270 people and six constituent neighborhoods, Theodore is the 102nd largest community in Alabama.

 One of the nice things about Theodore is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The percentage of people in Theodore with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.96% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Theodore is quite a bit lower than the national average among all cities of 21.84%: just 12.84% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Theodore in 2010 was $18,852, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,408 for a family of four.
+The per capita income in Theodore in 2018 was $22,602, which is lower middle income relative to Alabama and the nation.
+This equates to an annual income of $90,408 for a family of four.
 However, Theodore contains both very wealthy and poor people as well.

 Theodore is a very ethnically-diverse town.
 The people who call Theodore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Theodore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Theodore include Irish, Dutch, English, and French .
+Important ancestries of people in Theodore include Irish, German, Italian, English, and Hungarian.

 The most common language spoken in Theodore is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Vietnamese and Spanish.